It’s been a while since I last wrote to you. My apologies.

 As I grew older, I began to believe in you less and less, until finally I didn’t believe in you at all.

 Hence, you may be wondering why I, at age 26, have chosen to write to you again.
-And if you’re like my parents, you may be baffled as to why I have decided to publish this letter in a newspaper read by all my friends, family and co-workers.
+If you’re like my parents, you may be baffled as to why I have decided to publish this letter in a newspaper read by all my friends, family and co-workers.

 But the reason is that I, more than ever, believe in you.
 Maybe we all do — some of us just don’t know it.